CargoSense/dind/README.md

 This recipe lets you run Docker within Docker.

+It was forked from jpetazzo/dind (to sit on Ubuntu 14.10 vs 14.04).

 ![Inception's Spinning Top](spintop.jpg)

 There is only one requirement: your Docker version should support the